-As part of the fortnight event series “Actuarial Innovation in the Covid-19 Era” we invite you to take part in our R number modelling hackathon.
-If you are interested in modelling of the Covid-19 pandemic this is your chance!
-We welcome teams, no matter what your experience is, to take part in this quick-paced challenge.
+As part of the fortnight event series “Actuarial Innovation in the Covid-19 Era” we invited you to take part in our R number modelling hackathon.
+Here are the results.

-The exact problem statement will be delivered to contestants at the start of the hackathon.
-The general area of the problem will be an extension of the R analysis to accommodate emerging issues, in a similar way that the ARG October bulletin developed additional insights that could have further shaped public understanding and policy.
+The exact problem statement was delivered to contestants at the start of the hackathon which took place Thursday 29 April – Tuesday 4 May.
+The general area of the problem was an extension of the R analysis to accommodate emerging issues, in a similar way that the ARG October bulletin developed additional insights that could have further shaped public understanding and policy.

 Early on in the pandemic, the world got to understand the concept of the R value of a pandemic development.
 This is the number of people that each infected person infects.
 An R of less than 1 means that over time the pandemic goes away, a number above 1 means that more and more people are infected over time.
 This has become a common number used by the scientists and government to describe the current situation and therefore the reason for lockdown and social distancing action.
 Indeed COVID-19 can be compared to other diseases and pandemics using this R number.
 In the UK the ONS publishes data weekly on an estimate of the R number and it is widely reported.